linux-china/platform-bom-contrib/README.md

 * jsqlparser: JSqlParser parses an SQL statement and translate it into a hierarchy of Java classes https://github.com/JSQLParser/JSqlParser
 * progressbar: Terminal Based Progress Bar for Java Applications  http://tongfei.me/progressbar/
 * flogger: A Fluent Logging API for Java https://github.com/google/flogger
+* Awaitility: Awaitility is a small Java DSL for synchronizing asynchronous operations  https://github.com/awaitility/awaitility
+* PF4J:  A plugin is a way for a third party to extend the functionality of an application https://pf4j.org/

 ### Developer Notice